tecMTST/mtst.org/wp-content/plugins/headers-security-advanced-hsts-wp/readme.txt

 Scott Helme reported that as of May 3, already 967 of the first 1 million domains had disabled FLoC's interest-cohort in their Permissions-Policy header.
 That list included some big sites like The Guardian and IKEA.

+= Do you use CloudFlare and the Headers Security Advanced & HSTS WP plugin? =

+Are you experiencing any anomalies after a plugin update?
+If yes, please follow these instructions: clear the cache directly to the CloudFlare Client Area

+* Log in to your Cloudflare dashboard, and select your account and domain.
+* Select Caching > Configuration.
+* Under Cache Purge, select Custom Purge.
+The custom purge window will be displayed.
+* Under Purge by, select URL.
+* Enter the appropriate values in the text field using the format shown in the example.
+* Run through the additional instructions to complete the form.
+* Review the data entered.
+* Click Delete.

+This will cause the <a href="https://developers.cloudflare.com/cache/how-to/purge-cache/" target="_blank">cloudFlare</a>

 == Installation ==

 = ITALIAN =